 Inversely, the explosive growth across IoT, Cloud, Big Data, and Mobile (ICBM) continuously decreases costs and enables new opportuntieis.
-These technologies will revolutionize the health care and wellbeing industries.
+These technologies have the potential to revolutionize the health care and wellbeing industries.
 Academic and commercial vendors are continuously delivering innovations across these domains.
-However, mainstream offerings primarily focus on measuring simple body metrics (Koreshoff, Robertson, & Leong, 2013).
+However, mainstream offerings primarily focus on measuring simple body metrics (Koreshoff, Robertson, Leong, 2013).
 While these products provide incremental value, they do not move the needle.
 Nearly eight years later, the industry myopically drives toward wearable IoT devices (Tun et al., 2021).
 Researchers concentrating on these areas make sense due to the low barrier to entry.
 Though, that same ease is commoditizing the products selection and stifling creativity.

 Technology within special needs and elderly care settings has unique challenges and requirements (Ferati, Kurti, Vogel, & Raufi, 2016).
-For example, these solutions often support safety functions and require uninterrupted monitoring.
-Wearable IoT has inherent risks that the patient will disable or forget the device.
-This situation is particularly profound in patients with memory impairments like dementia (Wilson, 2017).
-Additionally, the obtrusive nature of wearable technologies makes them impractical for extended duration scenarios (Razzaq et al., 2020; Singla et al., 2010).
-Alternatively, specific vendors utilize voice-enabled Personal Digital Assistants (PDA) (e.g., Amazon Alexa).
-These products effectively set reminders and record activities (Tan et al., 2020).
-However, several situations cannot leverage voice technologies, such as non-native speakers and individuals with vocal disorders.
+These persons need unobstrusive systems that continuously monitor and respond to their behaviors.
+Specific vendors utilize voice-enabled Personal Digital Assistants (PDA) (e.g., Amazon Alexa) to effectively set reminders and record activities (Tan et al., 2020).
+Though, it becomes challenging to globalize these voice-specific technologies due to situtations such as assisting non-native speakers and individuals with vocal disorders.

 Assisted living facilities use trained nurses to mitigate these issues.
 Having a human inspect the patient visually is an effective but expensive tool.
 The median compensation rate for registered nurses is $75,330 annually ($36.22 per hour) (US Bureau of Labor Statistics, 2020).
 Due to the high cost, few patients have private nurses and receive fractional supervision.
-Instead, patients could receive continuous observation at lower costs using Computer Vision.
-Artificial Intelligence and Machine Learning (AI/ML) models can observe patient behavior and react accordingly.
+In contrast, video-centric monitoring and Human Activity Recognition (HAR) is broadly applicable to a diverse population.
+When a person falls, or drinks a glass of water, their skeletal structure moves in predicable ways, which enables AI/ML processes to respond through CPS systems.
+Businesses could deliver these capabilities economically and consistently across global markets, ultimately improving the quality of care at lower costs.

 Problem Statement

 Senior citizens live longer than ever before and want to defer moving into nursing homes until later in life.
 Transitioning into elderly care comes as a double edge sword.
 On the one hand, nurses can provide 24-hour supervision.
 This assistance could mean the difference between life and death (e.g., during a fall).
 However, on the other hand, the medical services are prohibitively expensive, nearing $90,000 annually (Tan et al., 2020).
 Additionally, these medical facilities lack the personalization available within one’s home.
 Further, specific individuals with diseases like dementia and Alzheimer’s require even greater levels of attention.

 Traditionally, addressing the situation requires increasing human capital, such as more traveling nurses or family member oversight (Westergren et al., 2021).
 However, this solution increases health care costs and collects limited patient health data.
 In addition, these infrequent visits might miss critical issues, especially with those most reluctant to relocate.
 Modern solutions must bridge the differentiation between remaining in the home and still receiving the attentiveness typically found in assisted living facilities (Tan et al., 2020).
 When this gap narrows, it enables the patient to remain in familiar settings for more prolonged periods.
 That situation has numerous psychological benefits (e.g., higher morale) and economic impacts (e.g., deferring private health care costs).
 For instance, patients with memory impairment might forget to empty the dishwasher, take medication, or bathe regularly.
 Medical facilities can address these challenges through real-time video monitoring services that analyze patients’ actions and recommend care.
-After detecting an issue, the system alerts the person using Text-to-Speech (TTS) services (e.g., Amazon Alexa) and other Cyber-Physical Systems (CPS).

 Purpose Statement